Variational Autoencoders for At-Source Data Reduction and Anomaly Detection in High Energy Particle Detectors: Data Reduction

-To further assess the quality of the VAE-reconstructed data after compression, a simple classification task is used as test, where high-$p_\text{T}$ tracks likely arising from the primary vertex ($p_\text{T} >$ 2 GeV) are distinguished from lower $p_\text{T}$ pileup tracks based on the pattern of deposited charge in the pixel sensor.
+To further assess the quality of the VAE-reconstructed data after compression, we define a simple classification task using the truth labels in the smart pixel dataset: distinguish between high-$p_\text{T}$ tracks ($p_\text{T} \ge$ 2 GeV) and lower $p_\text{T}$ tracks ($p_\text{T} <$ 2 GeV) based on the pattern of deposited charge in the pixel sensor.
+This is a balanced classification task as the high $p_\text{T}$ tracks make up 50\% of the dataset.
+Such classification provides physically useful information as high $p_\text{T}$ tracks likely arise from the primary vertex, whereas lower $p_\text{T}$ are likely pileup tracks.
 Specifically, the uncompressed representation of each track as generated by the VAE's decoder stage is given as input to an off-detector classifier optimized for this classification task.
-Two signal efficiency working points are provided; it is anticipated that in a realistic detector design, the signal efficiency will necessarily need to be very high to minimize any loss of valuable collision data.
+The on-chip classifier was subject to an optimization procedure to ensure the highest achievable performance within the establish latency and resource constraints of the on-chip environment.
+Two signal efficiency (true positive rate) working points are studied, 93\% and 98\%, though it is anticipated that in a realistic detector design, the signal efficiency will need to be very high to minimize any loss of valuable collision data.
+Any imperfection in reconstructed data could be evaluated through dedicated calibration studies and incorporated into final physics measurements as a systematic uncertainty.

-This scheme is capable of achieving a background rejection of 10\% (21\%) for a fixed signal efficiency of 98\% (93\%) in the low-precision scenario.
+This scheme is capable of achieving a background rejection (true negative rate) of 10\% (21\%) for a fixed signal efficiency of 98\% (93\%) in the low-precision scenario.
 Such performance is in line with previous on-chip classification studies~\cite{yoo2023_on_sensor_filtering}, indicating good capability for offline physics analysis using the VAE-reconstructed sensor information.
 As the 104 4-bit pixel sensor inputs are proposed to be sent off-detector in the latent space representation of eight dimensions with 8-bit precision, the expected compressed size is 15.4\% of an uncompressed representation for data transmitted off the detector.
 This represents a decrease in off-detector data rate that is achievable while maintaining good physics performance of reconstructed data.